oplS17projects/Checkers/README.md

 Expression Evaluator:

 ### External Technologies
-We will use Open XML format files (.xlsx file, the format that MS Excel saves spreadsheets in) to store data about the state of the game board.
-The simple-xlsx library will be used to get information in and out of these files.
+We are using Open XML format files (.xlsx file, the format that MS Excel saves spreadsheets in) to store data about the state of the game board.
+The simple-xlsx library is what we used to get information in and out of these files.

 ### Data Sets or other Source Materials
-We will not need to make use of data from any external source.
-We will, however, be creating some of our own data sets to test our program with.
-Specifically, we will create .xlsx files with data representing sample game configurations and make sure our program can properly parse and incorporate the data.
+We do not need to make use of data from any external source.
+We have, however, created some of our own data sets to test our program with.
+Specifically, we created .xlsx files with data representing sample game configurations to make sure our program properly parses and incorporates the data.
+The (./Test files) folder contains some of these.

 ### Deliverable and Demonstration
-The ultimate goal is to create a fully interactive game of Checkers.
-The game will not have an AI, but will be designed to be played by two users in alternating turns.
-At the live demo we will demonstrate playing the game.
-We will also be able to demonstrate saving and loading various instances of the game.
+Our deliverable is a fully interactive game of Checkers played in the Racket REPL.
+The game does not have an AI, but is designed to be played by two users in alternating turns.
+At the live demo we will demonstrate playing the game, as well as saving and loading various instances of the game.

 ### Evaluation of Results
 The ability to save and load game states is not only convenient for users but is also a perfect mechanism for testing that the program is working properly since it provides the ability to essentially print out (in a file) the internal state of the board.
 This makes it easy to check that the program does as expected after each user input.
-The state written to the file should also match up with the visual of the board within DrRacket.
-As long as these elements consistently match up, we will know that the program works correctly.
+The state contained in the file must match up with the visual of the board within DrRacket and the options available to the player on that turn.
+As long as these elements consistently match up, we know that the program works correctly.

 ## Architecture Diagram
 ![Diagram](/fp4-architecture-diagram.png?raw=true)